 Some vegetables can be planted in early spring, while the weather is still cool.
 Others need to wait until after the threat

-Take your soil’s temperature before planting.
+Take your soil’s temperature before planting, Kim Pokorny of the Oregon State University advises.
 The temperature affects how well seeds and transplants will grow.
 Some

-Extreme soil temperatures can destroy fine roots on young plants, hindering growth.
+Extreme soil temperatures can destroy fine roots on young plants.
 Fresh transplants can be killed by "hot

 Cool soil, down to 40 degrees: arugula, fava beans, kale, lettuce, pak choi, parsnips, peas, radicchio, radishes